Angel-Chung/Angel-Chung.github.io/_news/2024AISocialGood.md

 related_posts: false
 ---

-Presenter at Workshop on AI & Analytics for Social Good @UMD Smith School of Business
+Workshop on AI & Analytics for Social Good @UMD Smith School of Business